 In 2016 from the Jersey Butterfly Monitoring Scheme we had 13,542 counts across 29 species.

 Species that weren’t spotted for various reason are: Swallowtail, Pale Clouded Yellow and Marbled White.
 Swallowtails haven’t been sighted on Jersey since 2011 and it’s decline is probably due to a reduction in its food plant.

 Butterflies in Jersey need our help!
 With an increased pressure on housing and food production many areas where butterflies live are being developed, which is starting to separate populations across the island.
 With the populations fragmented and isolated then if a population starts to decline there is not another population close enough to re-populate it.

 There is a lot that we can do to help butterflies in Jersey.
-You can leave areas of your garden untouched or less managed or even add a wild flower mix in your grass or boarders.
-The best way to encourage butterflies into your garden is to plant butterfly friendly plants such as buddleia. lavender, nettles and ivy.
+You can leave areas of your garden untouched or less managed or even add a wildflower mix to your grass or borders.
+The best way to encourage butterflies in your garden is to plant butterfly-friendly plants such as buddleia. lavender, nettles and ivy.
 The life cycle of butterflies is dependant on plants which they use for laying their eggs on, feedings and pupating so this year try and make your garden butterfly friendly.

 If you would to take part in the scheme next year or want to know more about butterflies in Jersey, click here.